TL;DR

 Meet Alex: A Real-World Example

 Alex, a 35-year-old software developer, was at the top of his game but working 60-hour weeks.
 He started experiencing insomnia, anxiety, and 'brain fog'.
-Through his PMI policy, he spoke to a digital GP the next day, who referred him to a private therapist.
+Through his PMI policy, he spoke to a digital GP the next day where available where available where available where available where available where available where available where available where available, who referred him to a private therapist.
 He began weekly CBT sessions within a fortnight.

 Unfortunately, his condition worsened, and his doctor signed him off work for three months.
 After his 1-month full-pay sick leave from his employer ended, his Income Protection policy kicked in.
 It paid him £2,500 a month, covering his mortgage and bills.
 This allowed him to fully disengage from work and focus on therapy and recovery.
 Six months later, Alex returned to work part-time, with new strategies to manage his workload and a renewed sense of wellbeing.
 His PMI and Income Protection policies saved not just his health, but his career and his home.

-As an independent broker, WeCovr can help you explore combined deals, potentially offering discounts when you take out both private health cover and income protection.
+A specialist at WeCovr or one of our broker partnersmbined deals, potentially offering discounts when you take out both private health cover and income protection.

 Proactive Prevention: Building Your Personal Resilience